adaptyteam/adapty-docs/versioned_docs/version-3.0/api/client-api.md

 - **Body**: The API expects the request to use the body as JSON.

-## Get analytics metrics
+## Retrieve analytics data

-Retrieves the metrics of the analytics.
+Retrieves analytics data for insights on user behavior and performance metrics.

 ### Endpoint